Personal profile

 Dr Wintle welcomes enquiries about projects on museums, exhibition design, collecting, cultural forms of imperialism, nationalism and decolonisation, especially in Britain, and the material and visual culture of South Asia.

-Claire has supervised three PhDs to completion and currently supervises eight AHRC-funded PhD students.
-She has examined postgraduate theses at SOAS, Leicester University, Royal Holloway, Sheffield Hallam University, the University of Southampton and a further five PhDs at the University of Brighton.
+Claire has supervised six PhDs to completion and currently supervises seven AHRC-funded PhD students.
+She has examined postgraduate theses at SOAS, Leicester University, Royal Holloway, Sheffield Hallam University, the University of Southampton and a further eight PhDs at the University of Brighton.
 Her students focus on themes ranging from British South Asian community engagement with museums to the professional experiences of museum staff working to decolonise practice.
 She works with colleagues at the British Museum, Royal Botanic Gardens Kew, the Horniman Museum and the V&A to supervise Collaborative Doctoral Projects on subjects including the British Museum's relationships with museums in West Africa, South Asian donors to the British Museum, exhibition design at the British Museum and Korean collections at the V&A. She also works with colleagues at Shiv Nagar University in India to supervise a PhD project on Bihar Museum.

 Scholarly biography